nezcoderz/100-days-of-code/r1-log.md

 ### R1D2
 Learned about the difference between html, css, and javascript.
 Used sublime text and html to create a very simple website.

+### R1D3
+Learned about different HTML tags and completed the HTML course.

+### R1D4
+Started the CSS course and made improvements on a simple HTML website using CSS.